Improving Realizations and Collections is More Profitable than Increasing Rates

 However, with the economic turmoil, realization rates have fallen to as low as 81.1% for the largest law firms, and 83.9% for mid-sized firms, according to a recent Georgetown University Law Center and Thomson Reuters Peer Monitor study.

-The trend is clear: Clients won’t pay legal fees they feel are excessive.
+The trend is clear: Clients won’t pay legal fees if they feel they are excessive.

 A recent Legal Trends Report provided by Clio supports this conclusion, stating that 31% of potential clients think that legal services are too costly, and 35% don’t believe the potential reward warrants that cost.